 Upsala is a tiny city located in the state of Minnesota.
 With a population of 481 people and just one neighborhood, Upsala is the 455th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Upsala is generally considered to be a blue-collar town.
-44.76% of the Upsala workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Upsala is a blue-collar town, with 44.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Upsala is a city of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Upsala who work in management occupations (10.95%), office and administrative support (10.48%), and farm management occupations (8.10%).

 Upsala is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.